-NAYA’s cultural gathering is the cornerstone of our cultural arts programming.
-Culture Night is a time where families and community members can come together to share a meal, craft, learn traditions and practice intertribal powwow drumming and dancing.
-Everyone of all ages is welcome to attend.
+This amazing, family-friendly, cultural gathering is the cornerstone of NAYA’s cultural arts programming.
+Culture Night is a time where families and community members can come together to participate in any number of activities: beading, singing, crafting, intertribal drumming and dancing.
+Culture Nights also offer workshops, often hands-on, where you can learn all kinds of Indigenous teachings.